QNM families: classification and competition: Photon sphere and echo QNM families

 \subsection{Analysis of the QNM spectrum and method comparison}

 Using the methods listed above, we calculate the QNM spectra for selected parameter sets with fixed $\alpha=7$, showing in Tab. \ref{table:qnm-comparison}, which provides a detailed look at the QNM spectra for three representative cases and highlights the agreement between different computational methods.
-More importantly, it reveals the structural changes in the spectra as the effective potential transiting between single-peak and double-peak configurations.
+More importantly, it reveals the structural changes in the spectra as the effective potential transiting between single-peak and double-peak configurations. {Specifically, the discrepancy between WKB predictions and pseudospectral results manifests differently depending on the potential's profile.
+The pseudospectral method, validated by the matrix pencil method, proves essential for identifying the full spectrum where the WKB approximation serves as a preliminary mode classifier.
+We discuss these specific manifestations below: }